 Plan out exactly what you are going to create with your epoxy resin.
 If you are doing geode resin art, lay out your colorants for tinting the resin, your cups for pouring, your stir sticks, your gemstones, glitter, and other resin-making supplies.

 Think of everything you are going to do, step by step, and lay it out.
 This way, you won't be rummaging through a drawer or somewhere looking for that one color or glitter you want after you have started!

 This means there will be less chance of epoxy resin carry-over onto drawer handles, doorknobs, etc. Plus, it is good practice to plan out what you are going to do before jumping in.
 Be well-prepared!
-(This was our latest set-up before starting some geode resin art at DIY Craft Club.
-I will link some of the products we used below)

-Here is one trick that you are going to love and this makes the whole epoxy resin art-making experience not only safe by keeping resin off of things but it will also add to the enjoyment of creating your art.
+Here is one trick that you are going to love and this makes the whole resin art-making experience not only safe by keeping resin off of things but it will also add to the enjoyment of creating your art.

-I have an Amazon Echo, and I have it in my craft room.
+I have an Amazon Echo, and it is in my craft room.
 Why?
 Because I just have to say out loud "Hey Alexa, play some music".
 You can also answer phone calls, set a timer, and perform so many more functions hands-free, which is great if you have resin all over your gloves!

-Each company that sells epoxy resin will have a Material Safety Data Sheet (MSDS), a Product Safety Data Sheet (PSDS) or a Safety Data Sheet (SDS) listed for each product you wish to use on their website.
+Each company that sells resin will have a Material Safety Data Sheet (MSDS), a Product Safety Data Sheet (PSDS) or a Safety Data Sheet (SDS) listed for each product you wish to use on their website.
 If that company does not have an MSDS, PSDS or SDS, you may want to consider finding the same product from another company and have a read over before buying or using.

 An MSDS, PSDS and SDS sheet will provide you with instructions for safe product, material or chemical handling and use, as well as list the potential hazards associated with the material or product.